CamCam919/AWS-Solutions-Architect/README.md

 Most of these are from the course on aCloudGuru and some of from Udemy.

-Instructors from aCloudGuru (Most of it)
+Instructors from aCloudGuru
   - Ryan Kroonenburg
   - Alex Galvin

-Instructors from udemy (Small portion)
+Instructors from Udemy
   - Stephane Maarek

+Instructors from Cantrill
+   - Adrian Cantrill

 Different small courses on AWS Skill Builder https://explore.skillbuilder.aws/learn/home